-The restoration of the Cappella d'Italia at St. John's Co-Cathedral The restoration of a 16th Century organ at St. John's Co-Cathedral The restoration of the facade and paintings of Our Lady of Victory Church The restoration of the Paladini, Perez d'Aleccio and entrance fresco at the Palace
+- The restoration of the Cappella d'Italia at St. John's Co-Cathedral - The restoration of a 16th Century organ at St. John's Co-Cathedral - The restoration of Sarria Church, Floriana - The restoration of the facade and paintings of Our Lady of Victory Church - The restoration of the Paladini, Perez d'Aleccio at the Palace